14r14/MedCortex/README.md

-# VeriCite: The AI Medical Research Assistant
+# MedCortex: The AI Medical Research Assistant

-VeriCite is a production-ready, enterprise-grade AI assistant designed to help medical and clinical researchers synthesize vast amounts of scientific literature.
+MedCortex is a production-ready, enterprise-grade AI assistant designed to help medical and clinical researchers synthesize vast amounts of scientific literature.

 Researchers are often overwhelmed by the volume of new papers, making it difficult to find and synthesize relevant information.
 This Retrieval-Augmented Generation (RAG) agent  solves this by ingesting a library of PDF documents and providing accurate, synthesized answers grounded in verifiable, citable sources.